#020: How to Handle Hurt and Disappointment in Relationships

 Search your heart

 While you're laying down your hurt at God's feet, ask Him to search your heart.
-Ask Him, "did I sin in any way that contributed to this?
+Ask Him, "Do I have sin in my own heart?
+Did I sin in any way that contributed to this?
 Is there anything that I need to seek forgiveness for?"
-Sometimes we might be so clouded by our emotions that we don't see the situation objectively.
+Sometimes we might be so clouded by our emotions that we don't see the situation clearly.
 Asking God who knows your heart through and through will help you see everything in a better light.

 Let the lamp guide your feet